 Richelle Bird (Right) and Robyn Masters (Left), PhD Students from School and Child Psychology, Faculty of Education, and Medical student Michelle Quaye (Centre)World's Challenge Challenge Global Final, which took place June 3-7, 2018 at Western.

 Western University has held the World’s Challenge Challenge over the past five years during International Week.
 More than 30 teams compete annually by presenting their unique ideas to a panel of academic and community leaders.
-The winning team members each receive $1,000 to help fund an international learning experience AND have the opportunity to compete in the International World's Challenge Challenge, for a top team prize of $30,000.
+The winning team members each receive $1,000 to help fund an international learning experience AND have the opportunity to compete in the World's Challenge Challenge Global Final, for a top team prize of $30,000.

 The inspiration for the World's Challenge Challenge came together as we planned for Western's first International Week in 2013.
 How could we engage students in thinking more about global issues and taking productive steps towards finding solutions?
 We looked to several sources of inspiration for the answer.
 The first being The Right Honourable David Johnston, Former Governor-General of Canada (2010-2017), who wrote the following in 2012:

 “It is perhaps the defining question of our time: How to tackle the complex, interrelated challenges of the 21st century in a coherent and effective way?
 The answer, I am convinced, lies in what I call the diplomacy of knowledge, defined as our ability and willingness to work together and share our learning across disciplines and borders.
 When people achieve the right mixture of creativity, communication and co-operation, remarkable things can happen.”